Do you eat enough fibre?

 Fibre can have wide-ranging health benefits because different fibres work in different ways when they reach the gut.
 How they behave depends on their ‘traits’.

-- Fermentability: Some fibres are fermentable and are rapidly broken down by gut microbes
+- Fermentability: how much fibres are broken down by gut microbes

-- Viscosity: Some fibres are viscous and form a ‘gel’ when they reach the gut
+- Viscosity: how much fibres can form a ‘gel’ when they reach the gut

 The missing link to health